Chemical and Biological Engineering

 Total Semester Hrs30.0

-It is expected that a student would be able to complete both degrees in 4 1/2 to 5 years.
+It is expected that a student would be able to complete both degrees in four and a half to five years.
 To take advantage of the combined program, students are encouraged to engage in research and take some graduate coursework during their senior year.
 The application process and requirements are identical to our normal MS degree programs.
-Applications may be completed online and require 3 letters of recommendation and a statement of purpose.
-For students who intend to begin the BS/MS program in Fall, applications are due by July 1st.
-The deadline is November 1st for students intending to enroll in the Spring semester.
+Applications may be completed online and require three letters of recommendation and a statement of purpose.
+For students who intend to begin the BS/MS program in fall, applications are due by July 1.
+The deadline is November 1 for students intending to enroll in the spring semester.
 Students must have a GPA greater than 3.0 to be considered for the program.
 Interested students are encouraged to get more information from their advisor and/or the current faculty member in charge of Graduate Affairs.

 Curriculum

 The Chemical Engineering curriculum is structured according to the goals outlined above.
-Accordingly, the programs of study are organized to include 3 semesters of science and general engineering fundamentals followed by 5 semesters of chemical engineering fundamentals and applications.
+Accordingly, the programs of study are organized to include three semesters of science and general engineering fundamentals followed by five semesters of chemical engineering fundamentals and applications.

 A. Chemical Engineering Fundamentals